Skip to main content

 I’d expected silence at this point, with the atmosphere something far below me and no rush of wind despite so many thousands of miles an hour.
 No friction.
 No turbulence.

-But instead there was the murmur of Freedom 7 , as though a brook were running mechanically through its structure.
+But instead there was the murmur of Freedom 7, as though a brook were running mechanically through its structure.
 Inverters moaned, gyroscopes whirred, cooling fans had their own sound, cameras hummed, the radios crackled and emitted their tones before and after conversational exchanges.
 The sounds flowed together, some dull, others sharper, a miniature mechanical orchestra.
 I found those unexpected sounds most welcome; they meant things were working, doing, pushing, and repeating.
 They were the sounds of life.

-Now I felt Freedom 7 go into its slow turnaround.
+I felt Freedom 7 go into its slow turnaround.
 Other sounds!
 Of course, the control thrusters firing in a vacuum.
-But within the hull of the capsule they exerted pressure, and that pressure came to me as thudding noises, dimmed bangs carrying wonderful satisfaction.
+But within the hull of the capsule, they exerted pressure, and that pressure came to me as thudding noises, dimmed bangs carrying wonderful satisfaction.
 The ship was obeying its autopilot-commanded flight plan, turning on schedule, rotating into a position that would assure the blunt end of the capsule facing in the direction of re-entry.

 I was zinging along high above the planet’s atmosphere at better than five thousand miles per hour, but there was nothing by which to judge speed.
 You need relative comparison for that: a tree, a building, a passing spacecraft.
 My view of the outside universe was restricted to what I could see through the capsule’s two small portholes, and through those I saw that very deep blue, almost jet black, sky.
 There was only one available reference to tell me I was actually moving: the earth below.

-But that look at earth would have to wait.
+But that look at Earth would have to wait.
 The mission checklist came first.
 I had to go flying.
-Until now Freedom 7 had flown its profile on autopilot.
+Until now, Freedom 7 had flown its profile on autopilot.
 The only aspect of the flight different for me than for the chimp was that I could give a verbal report of events.

-Now I took hold of the three-axis control stick and reached out to switch from autopilot mode to manual control.
+I took hold of the three-axis control stick and reached out to switch from autopilot mode to manual control.
 One axis at a time, I warned myself.

 “Switching to manual pitch,” I told Deke, and squeezed the stick to one side.
 Tiny jets of hydrogen peroxide gas spit into space from exterior ports on the spacecraft.
 Instantly Seven ’s blunt end raised and lowered in response.
 I couldn’t believe the incredibly smooth movements of the small spaceship.
 It was doing precisely what I demanded.